Our first match

 In the end, we fell for a few simple tactics and there were a couple of chances that we missed, and that all comes with time and practice.
 The best books to start to practice spotting tactics are the blue one I wrote with Tim (Chess Puzzles in One Move) and a yellow book by Tony Gillam, Simple Chess Tactics.
 If you think those are too easy, try the website http://chess.emrald.net/

 These will help, but the main thing is to think for both sides.
-There's
+There's no point in spotting all the ideas for your side, but ignoring what your opponent can do to you.
+Check each check and each capture on every move.

 Also, we do need some better openings to put pressure on our opponents.
-I have written a little guide that I think I’ve given to all the team players, but everyone can have a copy [PDF]if they like.
+I have written a little guide that I think I’ve given to all the team players, but everyone can have a copy PDF if they like.
 The idea is to play the Scotch Gambit against 1…e5 and to go for IQP positions against everything else.

 "There are no hopeless positions; there are only inferior positions